cdktf/cdktf-provider-azurerm/docs/dataAzurermKeyVaultManagedHardwareSecurityModuleRoleDefinition.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.116.0/docs/data-sources/key_vault_managed_hardware_security_module_role_definition#id DataAzurermKeyVaultManagedHardwareSecurityModuleRoleDefinition#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.0.1/docs/data-sources/key_vault_managed_hardware_security_module_role_definition#id DataAzurermKeyVaultManagedHardwareSecurityModuleRoleDefinition#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `managedHsmId`<sup>Optional</sup> <a name="managedHsmId" id="@cdktf/provider-azurerm.dataAzurermKeyVaultManagedHardwareSecurityModuleRoleDefinition.DataAzurermKeyVaultManagedHardwareSecurityModuleRoleDefinition.Initializer.parameter.managedHsmId"></a>

-- *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.116.0/docs/data-sources/key_vault_managed_hardware_security_module_role_definition#managed_hsm_id DataAzurermKeyVaultManagedHardwareSecurityModuleRoleDefinition#managed_hsm_id}.

 ---